cultab/pistachio_plus/Readme.md

-A Vanilla+ modpack with some opinionated additions (TBD).
+A Vanilla+ modpack with some opinionated additions.

 # Opinionated additions: